purescript-contrib/purescript-parsing/README.md

 Each type of input string needs primitive parsers.
 Primitive parsers for input string type `String` are in the `Text.Parsing.Parser.String` module.
 We can use these primitive parsers to write other `String` parsers.

 Here is a parser `ayebee :: Parser String Boolean` which will accept only two input strings: `"ab"` or `"aB"`.
-It will return `True` if the `b` character is uppercase.
-It will return `False` if the `b` character is lowercase.
+It will return `true` if the `b` character is uppercase.
+It will return `false` if the `b` character is lowercase.
 It will fail with a `ParseError` if the input string is anything else.
 This parser is written in terms of the primitive parser `char :: Parser String Char`.

 ```purescript
 ayebee :: Parser String Boolean